Jacaranda UK Foundation

 What is our record to date?

 In 2016 we paid for three months of teachers' salaries at Jacaranda School for Orphans, and in 2017 we paid for three more months, as well as one month of teachers' salaries for the Jacaranda Technical and Vocational College.
-With your help we can continue to increase the amount of funding we can provide.
+In 2018 we were able to increase our contribution to cover three months of teachers' salaries in both the Jacaranda School for Orphans, and the Jacaranda Technical and Vocational College.

 What did we do?